MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/information-barriers.md

 Example: Set-SPOSite -Identity https:<i></i>//contoso-my<i></i>.sharepoint<i></i>.com/personal/John_contoso_onmicrosoft_com
 -AddInformationSegment 27d20a85-1c1b-4af2-bf45-a41093b5d111

-An error will appear if you attempt to associate a segment that isn't compatible with the existing segments.
+An error will appear if you attempt to associate a segment that isn't compatible with the existing segments on the OneDrive.

 To remove segment from a OneDrive, run the following command.